-If you are like many people, you may have some debt.
-Sometimes when bills are unpaid, a creditor may seek the assistance of a collection agency or attorney to attempt to collect unpaid debts.
-This can occur when debts are in unpaid and payments are in default and when unpaid debts are reduced to a court judgment.
+If you are like many, you have some debt.
+When bills are unpaid and in default, a creditor may seek the assistance of a collection agency or attorney to collect unpaid debts.
+This occurs when payments are in default and when unpaid debts are reduced to a court judgment.
 What can you do if you are being called or otherwise contacted by a debt collector?
 Can you make these contacts stop?

 As a consumer, you have federal and state legal protections that can limit potential communications and actions by debt collectors and provide you with piece of mind and other legal protections.
 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from engaging in unfair and deceptive debt collection practices and provides broad remedies for unlawful conduct.
 The Federal Trade Commission (FTC) is a good resource to help better understand your legal rights under the FDCPA: https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/fair-debt-collection-practices-act-text